Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 Features:
 Our system includes:
 Ensemble deep learning reconstruction using multiple ByT5 models
-Intelligent post-processing to improve quality
+Post-processing using lexical matching and translation memory to improve quality
 Translation memory retrieval using similar historical examples
 Semantic analysis for better understanding
 Confidence estimation for every prediction